-Where:
+where

 Lcr,y may be determined in accordance with 8.3.4 (5).

-Lcr,z may be determined in accordance with 8.4.3, with an appropriate value of the subgrade reaction ky for the transverse soil pressure on the pile, and with EIy
+Lcr,z may be determined in accordance with 8.4.3, with an appropriate value of the subgrade reaction ky for the transverse soil pressure on the pile, and with EIy.

 NOTE In earth retaining structures the primary H-piles are typically embedded in the soil on the active side, leading to a dominant bending moment My,Ed, a corresponding large free length Lf,y, and a smaller free length Lf,z, if any.